Sudeva Delhi FC: As Sudeva Delhi

-The first club from the national capital to play in the I-League, Sudeva Delhi FC have opted for an all-Indian squad in their first season and the concept was supported by coach Dorji: "The message was always clear that we will go with an all-Indian squad."

-The club began their very first top flight competitive season on 9 January with a match against Mohammedan SC, which ended as their 1–0 loss.
-After struggling in lots of matches, they managed to win against teams like Chennai City FC, NEROCA and Indian Arrows.
+The first club from the national capital to play in the I-League, Sudeva Delhi FC have opted for an all-Indian squad in their first season and the concept was supported by coach Dorji: "The message was always clear that we will go with an all-Indian squad".
+The club began their very first top flight competitive season on 9 January with a match against Mohammedan Sporting, which ended as their 1–0 loss.
+After struggling in lots of matches, they managed to win against teams like Chennai City, NEROCA and Indian Arrows.
 They managed to get 18 points from 14 games, which includes five wins, six losses and there draws and finished in eighth position of the league table.
+In 2021, club's youth prodigy Shubho Paul was roped in as one of the fifteen global youth players by the German giant FC Bayern Munich's world squad and their U19 team.

 Sudeva began their 2021–22 season with 2021 Durand Cup in Kolkata, and bowed out of the tournament from group stages.
 In 2021–22 I-League, after moving to relegation stage, the club ended their campaign in eleventh position.
+In January 2022, Sudeva Delhi entered into a strategic partnership under the name of "Bellmare Asia Football Alliance", with Japanese J1 League club Shonan Bellmare.
 After Dorji's departure, the club was managed by Mehrajuddin Wadoo till September 2022.

-In September 2022, the club roped in Japanese manager Atsushi Nakamura as new head coach.
+In September 2022, the club roped in Japanese manager Atsushi Nakamura as new head coach, who was replaced in the mid-season by Sankarlal Chakraborty.
 The club struggled a lot in 2022–23 season, and relegated from I-League, alongside Kenkre.
+Until August, Chakraborty managed Sudeva.

+In the 2023–24 I-League 2, Sudeva Delhi ended their campaign achieving third place with 23 points, 8 wins in 14 matches, missing the opportunity to secure promotion in the 2024–25 I-League.
+In November 2024, the club took part in the 2024 edition of Sikkim Gold Cup, in which they bowed out facing a penalty shoot-out defeat to local side Gangtok Himalayan in pre-quarterfinals.
+In October 2024, the club withdrew from the 2024–25 I-League 2.
+In 2024, the club entered into a strategic partnership with Bundesliga club VfB Stuttgart focusing on youth development.